 BlackRock (BLK) Gains But Lags Market: What You Should Know

-Coming into today, shares of the investment firm had gained 3.58% in the past month.
-In that same time, the Finance sector gained 3.95%, while the S&P 500 gained 7.25%.
+Prior to today's trading, shares of the investment firm had gained 2.46% over the past month.
+This has lagged the Finance sector's gain of 4.26% and the S&P 500's gain of 7% in that time.

 Wall Street will be looking for positivity from BLK as it approaches its next earnings report date.
-On that day, BLK is projected to report earnings of $7.36 per share, which would represent year-over-year growth of 2.94%.
+In that report, analysts expect BLK to post earnings of $7.36 per share.
+This would mark year-over-year growth of 2.94%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.83 billion, up 3.69% from the year-ago period.

 BLK's full-year Zacks Consensus Estimates are calling for earnings of $29.45 per share and revenue of $15.17 billion.
 These results would represent year-over-year changes of +3.41% and +4.31%, respectively.

-Any recent changes to analyst estimates for BLK should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for BLK.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.74% higher.
-BLK is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.74% higher.
+BLK is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, BLK currently has a Forward P/E ratio of 20.07.
-For comparison, its industry has an average Forward P/E of 11.01, which means BLK is trading at a premium to the group.
+Looking at its valuation, BLK is holding a Forward P/E ratio of 20.18.
+Its industry sports an average Forward P/E of 10.82, so we one might conclude that BLK is trading at a premium comparatively.

-Also, we should mention that BLK has a PEG ratio of 2.01.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-BLK's industry had an average PEG ratio of 1.45 as of yesterday's close.
+Also, we should mention that BLK has a PEG ratio of 2.02.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Financial - Investment Management stocks are, on average, holding a PEG ratio of 1.47 based on yesterday's closing prices.

 Click to get this free report